TheArchitectDev/Architect.Identities/README.md

 - `UseStandardSql`.
 This source works with most SQL databases, allowing other databases to be used without the need for custom extensions.
 However, since table creation syntax rarely follows the standard, this method throws an exception if the required table does not exist.
 The exception provides an example `CREATE TABLE` query to guide you in the right direction.
 - `UseAzureBlobStorageContainer`.
 Offered in a [separate package](https://www.nuget.org/packages/Architect.Identities.Azure).
 This source uses an Azure blob storage container to store application instance IDs that are in use.

-Third party libraries may provide additional sources through further extension methods.
+Third-party libraries may provide additional sources through further extension methods.

 #### Attack Surface

 We know that a Fluid does not leak volume information like an auto-increment ID does.
 Still, since it is hard to reveal as little as a fully random ID, we should consider what information we are revealing.

-- Most obviously, the timestamp component reveals the entity's creation datetime.
+- Most obviously, the timestamp component reveals the creation datetime.
-- Next, the application instance ID component reveals: "there are _likely_ at least this many application instances within the bounded context".
+- Next, the application instance ID component reveals: "there are _likely_ to be at least this many application instances within the bounded context".
-- Given sufficient determination and the ability to obtain new IDs at will, an attacker could determine which entities are created by the same applications, and how many instances of such applications are active.
+- Given sufficient determination and the ability to obtain new IDs at will, an attacker could determine which IDs are created by the same applications, and how many instances of such applications are active.
 - Given sufficient determination and the ability to obtain new IDs at will, an attacker could determine at which rate activate instances are _currently_ producing IDs.
-Note that applications tend to create various entities, and this does not reveal how the production rates are distributed between them.
+Note that applications tend to create various things, and this does not reveal how the production rates are distributed between them.

 ## Public Identities

-Sometimes, revealing even the creation timestamp is too much.
-For example, if the ID represents a bank account, that makes sense.
+Sometimes, revealing even a creation timestamp is too much.
+For example, an ID might represent a bank account.

 Still, it would be good to have only one ID, and one that is efficient as a primary key, at that.
-To achieve that, we can create a public representation of that ID - one that reveals nothing.
+To achieve that, we can create a public representation of that ID, one that reveals nothing.

 #### Example